jasperzhang101/jasperzhang101/README.md

 ## I'm a Learning Developer!!

 - 🌱 I’m currently learning JavaScript
+- 🙏 Striving to become a good Full-stack developer
-- ⚡ I love to draw and game
+- ⚡ I love to draw, game and play terrible chess!
 - 🥅 2021 Goals:
    - learn basics in HTML/CSS ✔️
    - learn basics in JavaScript